koaLaMoucho/FEUP-Mod-Sim/docs/delivery_1.md

 ### Topic

-The field of this project is Modelation and Simulation of Transportation Systems, addressing the management and optimization of urban parking.

-Urban parking, or any other high demand parking area, is a modern problem that affects nearly every city in the world, mostly on developed countries.
-Lack of parking spaces, innefficient parking management and systems and absurd high demand are just some of the problems caused.
-By modeling the drivers as agents of the system, and the parking spaces as the resources to be managed, the simulation will allow us to test different strategies and solutions to optimize the urban parking system.
+Urban parking management, or any other high demand parking area, is a problem that affects nearly every country in the world, especially very large and busy cities.
+Lack of parking spaces, innefficient parking management systems alongside growing demand are some of the main causes for this problem.
+By modeling the drivers as agents of the system, and the parking spaces as the resources to be managed, our simulation will allow the group to test different strategies and solutions to optimize a parking system.

+This project falls under the Modelation and Simulation of Transportation Systems field of action, particularly the management and optimization of parking.

-The project will focus on the parking lot allocation strategies in urban areas.
-The point is to evaluate the possible different approaches, such as first-come-first-serve, pre-booking, auctions, dynamic pricing, etc, to improve the efficiency indicators of the parking system, such as occupancy, waiting times, revenue and fairness.
+It will focus on parking lot allocation strategies and evaluating the possible different approaches, such as first-come-first-serve, pre-booking, auctions, dynamic pricing, etc. At the same time efficiency indicators for the parking system, like occupancy, waiting times, revenue and fairness iwll be monitored.

+This issue has a significant amount of scientific literature such as "Parking Policy and Urban Mobility Level of Service – System Dynamics as a Modelling Tool for Decision Making" by João P. R. Bernardino and Maurits van der Hoofd.
+Additionally the European Commission's, recently founded, Park4SUMP project focuses exactly on innovative urban parking management, highlighting the relevancy this topic still possesses.

 ### Problem Formulation

-From the point of view of Modelation and Simulation, the problem is how to efficiently distribute parking spaces to drivers in urban areas.
+From the point of view of Modelation and Simulation, the problem is how to efficiently distribute parking spaces to drivers.

 The simulation problem can be defined in the following way:

-- **Objective:** To modelate and analyze the dynamics of the interaction between drivers and parking spaces in urban areas, under different allocation strategies.
-The goal is to assess how these strategies impact key performance indicators (KPIs), such as #TODO.
+- **Objective:** To modelate and analyze the dynamics of the interaction between drivers and parking spaces in a parking lot, under different allocation strategies.
+The goal is to assess how these strategies impact the chosen key performance indicators (KPIs).

 - **What is to be simulated:**
   - The arrival time of different type of vehicles and *stochastic* parking durations.